rdsea/T4UME/README.md

 This step is meant to be customized for different model-driven engineering processes.
 For example, we customized the U-Refactoring to be used in U-Test.
 Therefore, the refactoring actions create new UML StateMachines from which test cases can be generated by ad-hoc model to text transformations.

-Figure 3 shows a Papyrus screenshot where potential uncertainties caused by missing information in properties of applied stereotypes can represent potential sources of uncertainties.
+Figure 3 shows a Papyrus screenshot where potential uncertainties are represented by missing information in the properties of applied stereotypes.
 Figure 4 shows a Papyrus screenshot of the generated model elements after the execution of the refactoring action.

 <img src="https://github.com/rdsea/T4UME/blob/master/documents/images/udetection.png" style="width: 800px;"/>
 </br>
 Figure 3: U-Detection example.
 </br>

 <img src="https://github.com/rdsea/T4UME/blob/master/documents/images/urefactoring.png" style="width: 800px;"/>
 </br>